Tangalooma, Queensland: Tangalooma ship wrecks

 Located to the north of Tangalooma Island Resort is a total of 15 vessels that were deliberately scuttled between the 1960s through to the 1980s.
 These wrecks have now become a man-made ecosystem providing a haven for local marine life including dolphins, sea turtles, wobbegongs and over 200 species of fish.
 The Tangalooma Wrecks are popular with boats as they provide a calm place to anchor and are known as a great snorkeling location.

 HMAS Bermagui and HMAS Uki were two of the ships scuttled off Tangalooma.

 In popular culture

-The series "Holiday Island" that aired initialy in the early Eighties from channel Ten Melbourne, had many scenes filmed here on Moreton Island Queensland.
+The series "Holiday Island" that aired initially in the early Eighties from channel Ten Melbourne, had many scenes filmed here on Moreton Island Queensland.